invisible-college/statebus/readme.md

 var master = require('statebus/server')({              // Define the master bus

     port: 3004,         // Each client normally connects on port 3004
-    backdoor: 4004,     // For testing, you can enable direct access to the master bus on 4004
+    // backdoor: 4004,  // For testing, you can enable direct access to the master bus on 4004

-    with_clients: function (client) {                   // Define each client bus
+    client: function (client) {                        // Define each client bus

         // Each client gets its own "client" bus, which defines how to
         // fetch() and save() that client's state.